 Samantha Berger is the author of numerous highly acclaimed and award-winning picture books including the E.B.
 White Read-Aloud Finalist Crankenstein.
 Her latest picture books include What If…, Snail Mail, and Rock What Ya Got.

-Vera Brosgol is the author of the 2017 Caldecott Honor picture book Leave Me Alone!, as well as the Eisner, Cybils, and Harvey Award-winning graphic novel Anya’s Ghost.
-Her latest book is the acclaimed graphic novel memoir, Be Prepared.
+Vera Brosgol is the author of the 2017 Caldecott Honor picture book Leave Me Alone! as well as the Eisner, Cybils, and Harvey Award-winning graphic novel Anya’s Ghost and the acclaimed graphic novel memoir, Be Prepared.

 Pablo Cartaya is the author of the critically acclaimed middle grade novels The Epic Fail of Arturo Zamora (a 2018 Pura Belpre Honor Book), Marcus Vega Doesn’t Speak Spanish, and Each Tiny Spark.